 [†]This status response is returned for a coded FET.
-The status response for a binary FET ends in 3 instead of 1 (refer to the description of the code field of FET+0 at the beginning of this section.)
+The status response for a binary FET ends in 3 instead of 1 (refer to the description of the code field of FET+O at the beginning of this section.)

-Location Operation Variable READSKP addr,1eve1,r

-level number (0 through 178) specified in FET+0, bits 17 through 14; if a level number is specified, information is skipped until the occurrence of an EOR with a level number greater than or equal to the one specified:

-0-16g After the buffer is full, skip to the next EOR.
+Location Operation Variable READSKP addr,level,r addr Address of the FET. level if a level per (0 through 178) specified in FET+0, bits 17 through 14; I number is specified, information is skipped until the e of an EOR with a level number greater than or equal to the fied: 0-16 8 17 8 After the buffer is full, skip to the next EOR.
 After the buffer is full or a full record is placed in the buffer, skip to the next EOF.

-For S and L format tapes, only a request with level 17_8 is recognized; any other level in the request is ignored.

-r Auto recall option; if any value is specified by r, control is not returned to the user program until the operation is complete.
+L format tapes, only a request with level 17_8 is d; any other level in the request is ignored. r ll option; if any value is specified by r, control is not to the user program until the operation is complete.